 This is a Shopify app that allows you to embed shoppable Instagram galleries around your store.
 It pulls images from your account, adds #hashtags that will help you showcase them in a shoppable feed on your homepage, Instagram shop, and more.
 It also has tags where you can 'tag' products on an IG picture and make them shoppable anywhere on your website.
 Helping you convert a browser into a customer as they can add to the cart right from the feed.
 They have three plans, a free version, $9/month, and a $49/month option, all suitable for various budgets.

 4. Advanced payment method tool

 Customers want diversified payment options, and if you want to stay ahead, you need to allow them to pay using an option they feel comfortable with.
 For instance, if a customer is on your webshop and you have only one payment option, chances are they will leave.
-Either you are going to a marketplace that might distract a prospective customer from making a sale or push them directly to your competitor.
+(Either by going to a marketplace that might distract a prospective customer from making a sale or push them directly to your competitor).
 A cart abandonment survey found that 6% of shoppers had abandoned carts due to a lack of payment options.
 While this may seem like a small percentage, add this to a number of other reasons why customers abandon carts, and you could find your business losing more sales than they need to.